Pets in Retirement | Burnham Waters in Essex celebrates National Pet Day

-At Burnham Waters, our luxury new retirement community in Burnham on Crouch, we very much welcome our residents’ four-legged friends!
+At Burnham Waters, our luxury new retirement community in Burnham-on-Crouch, we very much welcome our residents’ four-legged friends!
 In fact, there is lots of evidence to suggest that there are many benefits of having pets in retirement.

-From helping to reduce stress, encouraging exercise, helping you to make friends and enticing over the grandchildren, there might be more advantages to owning pets in retirement, than you realise!
+From helping to reduce stress, encouraging exercise, helping you to make friends and even enticing over the grandchildren, there might be more advantages to owning pets in retirement, than you realise!

-With National Love Your Pet Day taking place on 20th February 2024, we thought that this was the opportune time to explore the pros (and cons) of having a pet in retirement.
+With National Love Your Pet Day taking place on 20th February, we thought that this was the opportune time to explore the pros (and cons) of having a pet in retirement.

-So, what are the benefits of owing pets in retirement?
+What are the benefits of owing pets in retirement?

-1. Reduce stress
+- Reduce stress

-2. Increase your physical activity
+- Increase your physical activity

-3. Increase social interaction
+- Increase social interaction

-4. Increase a sense of purpose
+- Increase a sense of purpose

-5. Great for the grandkids
+- Great for the grandkids

 The benefits of having pets in retirement: